Exploding Kittens: Expansions

-The creators released four expansion packs, most of which require a copy of Exploding Kittens to play.
+The creators released three expansion packs, all of which require a copy of Exploding Kittens to play and 2 new versions called “Zombie Kittens” & “Exploding Kittens Good Versus Evil” which introduce new cards with new rules and can be played both standalone and with the other decks.
+Also they recently made a version called “Exploding Kittens Recipes for Disaster” which mixes all the previously mentioned games best mechanics into a game with 121 cards.
+This version can also be played with the other decks, however this is recommended against.

 In October 2016, the Imploding Kittens pack was released.
-It increased the top number of players from 5 to 6, and added 20 new cards.
+It increased the top number of players from five to six and added 20 new cards.
 It introduced the cards/mechanics of Alter the Future, Draw from the Bottom, and Reverse from the mobile game, and the new Imploding Kitten card/mechanic.

 On July 30, 2017, the Exploding Kittens Party Pack went on sale exclusively at Target.
 The party pack is an update to the original game that allows for up to 10 players.
 It removes the Attack card/mechanic and replaces it with the Slap mechanic from the mobile game.
 The mechanics introduced in the Imploding Kittens expansion are also included.
 The Exploding Kittens display at Target stores also contained a hidden shelf containing an update for the Cards Against Humanity game dubbed the Hidden Compartment Pack.
-This pack contains 5 cards of the new mechanic, Blind as a Bat, and 15 new white CAH cards.
+This pack contains five cards of the new mechanic, Blind as a Bat, and 15 new white CAH cards.

 On October 9, 2018, the Streaking Kittens expansion pack was released.
 Its 15 new cards/mechanics included Mark, Swap Top and Bottom, Catomic Bomb, Curse of the Cat Butt, Garbage Collector, Super Skip, and the Streaking Kitten.

 The Barking Kittens expansion was released on June 5, 2020.
 Its 20 cards introduced Bury, Alter the Future Now, I'll Take That, Share the Future, Tower of Power, Personal Attack (3x), Potluck and Barking Kittens.

 Mobile versions

 Microsoft's Zo chatbot offered a single-player version of Exploding Kittens.

 In January 2016, a multiplayer version of the game was released on the iOS platform with new content not found in the original game.
 In April 2016, the mobile version was also released onto the Android platform, and allowed for cross-platform play between all mobile versions.
 It was also available on Nintendo Switch.

-The Attack and Nope cards from the original card game were not released in the mobile versions on iOS and Android.
+The Attack, Nope and Favor cards from the original card game were not released in the mobile versions on iOS and Android.

-Netflix's free-to-play mobile game "Exploding Kittens - The Game" was announced in April 2022 and was launched on May 31.
+A free-to-play mobile game "Exploding Kittens - The Game" was announced in April 2022.
+It was launched on May 31 by Netflix.
 The game is available to its users at no additional cost and has no in-app purchases.